node-inspector/v8-profiler/readme.md

 ## API
 `takeSnapshot([name])` - returns new HEAP Snapshot instance. `name` is optional argument, by default snapshot name will be constructed from his uid.

+`increaseHeapLimit()` - Tells V8 the current isolate is used for debugging and requires a higher heap limit.
+Useful when you want to take a heap snapshot just before an out of memory occurs.

 `deleteAllSnapshots()` - works as described in name.

 ```js